Axel--/Naut-for-reddit/Addons/User Flair Images/README.md

-#Addon: User Flair Images
+# Addon: User Flair Images

 Sometimes you want to add images to user flairs.
-This is how to do it easily.
+This addon makes it easy to perform this task.

 Some notes: